The

 theory posits that pressure is due not to static repulsion between

-molecules, as was Isaac Newton's conjecture, but due to collisions between molecules moving at different velocities.
+collisions between molecules moving at different velocities.

 While the particles making up a gas are too small to be visible, the